To know how to use what we know

 How will we live together?
 How will we live well together?
 Creating harmony between men and their environment.
 An imminent future made of light, culture, beauty, harmony and space contract.

-Alongside the main exhibition, the Padiglione Venezia will also host an initiative backed by Mayor Luigi Brugnaro and fostered by the City of Venice: “Artefici del nostro tempo” (Creators of our time).
-This is a competition where young artists are invited to answer the question: How will we live together?, the main theme of the 17th International Architecture Exhibition.
+Alongside the main exhibition, the winning works from the second edition of Artefici del nostro tempo (Creators of our time) will also be on display.
+This initiative was backed by Mayor Luigi Brugnaro and fostered by the City of Venice.
+More than 800 entries were submitted in the seven disciplines in competition, through which the young artists have answered the question: How will we live together?, the main theme of the 17th International Architecture Exhibition.